-But what I find I’m not often offered is the most valuable thing of all, time.
+But what I find stallholders don’t share with me is the most valuable thing of all, time.
 I mean actual time spent communicating with me, your potential client.
 I, as a visitor at your event, am also spending my valuable time, so I love it when you make it worth my while by getting to know me better.

 I find that while they know their stuff back to front, people staffing the stall rarely talk to me the ‘single mum’, the ‘recently moved to the city’, the busy business owner, the human.
 That’s because they are too busy doing the hard sell on me, selling business to business.

 When you only focus on the hard sell, chances are you are trying to sell me features, but not benefits.

 Sure I want a widget that works wonders, but mostly I want to make more sales to my ideal client.
 I want a steady income and for my work to be easier to manage.
 I want my business to work more efficiently, so I can have more time with my family.
 More free time is not a feature, it’s a benefit.
 Can you sell me more of that?
 Because I will happily fork out real dollars for more ME time.

 Large companies pay market researchers a ton of money to conduct focus groups, to ask their potential or existing clients a whole lot of questions.
 This type of data is essential if they don’t want to waste time and money on stuff nobody really needs or wants.